hipe/tmx/lib/skylab/snag/doc/issues/038-the-manifest-narrative.md

 random list of [components/operations] that we can probably [use/need]:

-for edit, an edit session will have a "line upstream", holding the zero or more lines existing in the line-based collection datastore.
+for edit, an edit session will have a "line upstream", holding the zero or more lines existing in the line-based collection collection.

   • a stream-like (but not just a common stream) that reads every line from a file, maybe knows its upstream identifier, but definitely knows